HabitatFramework/UserGuide/menus/menus.rst

 |export| Export
 ---------------

-Allows you to export data from the HLU database to a GIS layer using a pre-defined export format.
+Allows users to export data from the HLU database to a GIS layer using a pre-defined export format.

 .. seealso::
-	See :ref:`export_window` for more information.
+	:ref:`export_window` for more information.

 .. |exit| image:: ../images/icons/FileExit.png
 	:height: 16px